This article was first published in January 2019 and updated in November 2019

 The history of Singapore’s Little India

-Today’s Little India is found around Serangoon Road, one of the main arteries in Singapore in the 19th century, connecting Singapore’s marshes, pepper plantations and other farm land with the sea port.
-The road is named after its origins coming from the Malay for a marsh bird.
+Today’s Singapore Little India is found around Serangoon Road, one of the main arteries in Singapore in the 19th century, connecting Singapore’s marshes, pepper plantations and other farm land with the sea port.
+The road is named after its origins “Saranggong” coming from the Malay for a marsh bird.
+Other etymology suggests that is comes from the phrase “di-serang dengan gong”, or “to surround with gongs”, referencing the gongs used to scare away animals from the forested area.

 The first inhabitants of the Serangoon Road area were farmers and cattle traders who successfully reared water buffalo in the wet marshes and rivers in the area.
 This trade has left their imprint in street names like Buffalo Street.